BUIDLHub/docs/content/introduction.md

 ---
 title: 'Introduction'
+metaTitle: 'BUIDLHUb Docs Intro'
+metaDescription: 'Read the sub-pages to see example pages'
+---

+BUIDLHub is a no-code solution for passing data between on-chain and traditional web and to ultimately change our relationship with technology.
+It's essentially IFTTT for web3.0.

+# Web3.0, Web2.0, Done!

+The data that passes between products and services in our life are siloed.
+Even in web3.0, we generally use non-financial apps in isolation.

+Despite all the advancement of SaaS, our relationship with tech is still quite janky.
+We need a way to connect the data about ourselves, purchased products, and subscribed services together without having it stolen, sold without us knowing, or used to track us.

+However, web3.0 industry participants, who created the connections to perform these functions, struggle with usability, aligning incentives, and growing their user base.

+BUIDLHub proposes a no-code, easy-to-use automation platform to help innovators spin up workflows built atop the greatest and latest decentralized apps so we can optimize our lives one step at a time.
+We also embed BUIDLHub forms on other pages so you can programmatically spin up flows.

+Want to experiment with the future?
+Here's your chance!

+---

+title: 'Introduction'
 metaTitle: 'BUIDLHub Docs Intro'
 metaDescription: 'Getting started with the BUIDLHub documentation: let's automate web3.0 & web2.0 without coding.'

 ---

-BUIDLHUb is a no-code solution for passing data between on-chain and traditional web and to ultimately change our relationship with technology.
+BUIDLHub is a no-code solution for passing data between on-chain and traditional web and to ultimately change our relationship with technology.
 It's essentially IFTTT for web3.0.

 # Web3.0, Web2.0, Done!